1. Students are expected to comply with contractual requirements of clinical facilities. These include, but may not be limited to:

 1) Tuberculosis screening must be determined through a tuberculin skin test (TST); a QuantiFERON test is not acceptable.

 2) Students who have a positive TST will need to provide proof of a negative chest x-ray (CXR) and then will need to repeat the CXR only if they experience symptoms of tuberculosis.
-A screening questionnaire for active disease completed by a physician or nurse practitioner will be required annually.
+A screening questionnaire for active disease completed by a health care provider will be required annually.

 3) If the TST is contraindicated, then the student must provide evidence of a negative CXR and then will need to repeat the CXR only if they experience symptoms of tuberculosis.
-A screening questionnaire for active disease completed by a physician or nurse practitioner will be required annually.
+A screening questionnaire for active disease completed by a health care provider will be required annually.

 4) Proof of absence of active TB must be submitted to the nursing department annually, prior to August 15.